Skip to main content

 Connecting Performance to Purpose

-Performance conversations are a way to align everyday work with the university's values of Integrity, Excellence, Community, and Innovation.
+Performance conversations are a way to be forward-thinking and align everyday work with the university's values of Integrity, Excellence, Community, and Innovation.
 They also connect each role—no matter the department—to TCU’s four strategic pillars:

 • Student-Centered Growth